PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

 ### Spawn Points --> Check Points
 Being able to set your spawn anywhere is very powerful, so whatever sets your spawn in this game should be a pre-existing immovable structure, or a one-time-use consumable.

+### No Unbreakable Tools
+In Minecraft, a tool is an investment you can make.
+You can enchant the tool, rename it, make it your own; there's an incentive to make it last forever with the use of mending.
+In Cubyz though, you are not creating an investment, but rather a tool to use until it breaks.
+If a player gets too attached to their tool, then they won't want to make other types of tools, and lower-tier materials will see less use as they will never be used in tool-making.

 # Player Engagement
 ### "How would the player feel?"